Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Gastric bypass, called Roux-en-Y Gastric Bypass, involves making a smaller stomach pouch by transecting the stomach and connecting the new stomach pouch directly to the small intestine.
 As a result, “the old stomach” is totally excluded from the digestive system, and the “new one” is able to hold 30ml food.
 Bypass reduces the absorption of calories, nutrients and vitamins.
 It also changes the gut hormones.

 Lastly, we shouldn’t forget about a non-surgical alternative – which is a diet and physical activity.
-It is the safest and the most healthy way of losing excessive weight.
-However, patients tend to overlook the moment when their weight limits them in every field and then, they need a surgery to start the ball rolling.
-Anyway, we always advise to try going on a healthy and balanced diet and exercise because it may help avoid any surgery!
+It is the safest and most healthy way of losing excessive weight.
+However, patients tend to overlook the moment when their weight limits them in every field and then, they need surgery to start the ball rolling.
+Anyway, we always advise trying going on a healthy and balanced diet and exercise because it may help avoid any surgery!

 The criteria for a weight loss surgery on NHS are indicated by NICE (National Institute for Health and Care Excellence) and are as follows: